kennetpostigo/component-kit/README.md

 ## How it Works
 Component-Kit under the hood is powered by React, D3, and React-Faux-DOM.
-If you're interested in knowing why I choose these three to power this library keep reading, otherwise scroll down to the examples.
+If you're interested in knowing why I chose these three to power this library keep reading, otherwise scroll down to the examples.
 As I began building this Library I realized that both React and D3 want to be in charge of rendering and updating the charting components.
-I knew I wanted to leverage React's efficient rendering capabilities, but I also wanted to be able to use D3 rich manipulation and selection functionality.
+I knew I wanted to leverage React's efficient rendering capabilities, but I also wanted to be able to use D3's rich manipulation and selection functionality.
 After researching for a little while I discovered React-Faux-DOM, a library that provides a light-weight object-like DOM that is bare enough to support all of D3 API and then can be converted to react elements.
 This gave me a few benefits.
 I get to use D3 like anyone normally would without react.
-Second, since react is in charge or rendering and updating the viewI don't have to think about how the charts will react to updates in data, essentially can disregard for the most part D3's General Update Pattern.
+Second, since react is in charge or rendering and updating the view I don't have to think about how the charts will react to updates in data, essentially can disregard for the most part D3's General Update Pattern as React will update them accordingly.

 ## The State of Component-Kit and Whats Next
 I've just recently began working on component-kit, so there are a few charting